BramP33/Holiday-blackbox/Software/README.md

 # Holiday Blackbox

 Holiday Blackbox is a Raspberry Pi 5 field backup appliance for offloading camera media while travelling.
-It drives a Waveshare 2.7" monochrome e-paper display, verifies every copy, generates lightweight proxies, and exposes an offline-friendly web gallery and JSON API.
+It supports both a Waveshare 2.7" monochrome e-paper display and a HyperPixel 4.0 touchscreen (via Flutter), verifies every copy, generates lightweight proxies, and exposes an offline-friendly web gallery and JSON API.

+## Who is this for?
+The project is made with creators in mind.
+Outside people who don't mind sleeping in a tent to get the perfect shot.

 ## Highlights
 - Verified ingest from SD cards, USB readers, GoPro Link, and (optionally) iPhone via ifuse.
 - Deduplication with SHA-256 comparison and configurable verification modes (`fast` size check or full hash).
 - Automatic 480p H.264 proxy generation plus photo thumbnails for quick review.
 - Button-driven e-paper UI with a PNG mock display for desktop development.
+- Flutter touchscreen UI for HyperPixel 4.0 displays (see `Software/flutter_frontend`).
 - Lightweight Flask web UI (`/photos`, `/videos`, `/`) with pagination and downloads.
 - Optional access-point mode powered by NetworkManager helpers.
 - On-device transcription and keyword indexing (scheduled overnight, with a manual "Index now" trigger on the info screen).